Princeton-IAS

 On High Dimensional Expanders and Hardness of Approximation (IISC Bangalore)

-High Dimensional Expanders and Unique Games (SODA '22, UW Seminar, SoS+TCS Seminar, Cornell Theory Tea, Chicago/TTIC (Reading Group))
+High Dimensional Expanders and Unique Games (SODA '22, UW Theory Seminar, SoS+TCS Seminar, Cornell Theory Tea, Chicago/TTIC (Reading Group))

 Active Learning in Bounded Memory (COLT '21)